DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

 All the Complete definitions have been carefully checked, however if you identify any coding errors please raise an issue so these can be corrected.

 Of Note:
-a.
-Currently only the W65C02S and 65C816 definitions include instructions having two Operands.
+- Currently only the W65C02S and 65C816 definitions include instructions having two Operands.
-b.
-Currently the MC6809 is the most complex definition, due to it's comprehensive addressing modes and extended multiple-byte operands.
-The MC6809 definition includes 5,530 unique instructions, as compared to the MC6800 with only 197 unique instruction definitions, or the simplest (MOS 6502) which requires only 151 unique instruction definitions.
+- Currently the MC6809 is the most complex definition, due to it's comprehensive addressing modes and extended multiple-byte opcodes.
+The MC6809 definition includes 5,530 unique instructions.
+For comparison the MC6800 has only 197 unique instruction definitions, or the simplest MOS 6502 which requires only 151 unique instruction definitions.

 ## Source